Rapptz/discord.py/docs/guide/topics/error_handling.rst

     async def on_error(event, *args, **kwargs):
         """ Handles errors in events. """

-        # Firs we get the information of the error:
+        # First we get the information of the error:
         err_type, err_value, err_traceback = sys.exc_info()

         # Then we can use it to generate a traceback text: